nestordemeure/breviarium/README.md

 You can read the end result, as well as a description of the prompts and process, [on my blog](https://nestordemeure.github.io/writing/translations/breviarum_politicorum).

+Note that this code is intended to perform a cyborg translation (human and AI working together for the best possible end-result) rather than a fully automatic translation.

 ## Usage

 You will need an Anthropic API key in your environment.